grimlor/OnionArchitecture/Tests/Tests ReadMe.txt

     http://c2.com/cgi/wiki?ArrangeActAssert

-This project may reference any layer necessary for testing.
+This project may reference any project necessary for testing.
 The best practice is to reference as few projects as necessary, preferring interfaces over implementation, and allowing the IoC container to perform resolution.
 This allows for proper testing of the implementations of the interfaces.

-One an example of a project reference that does not conform to the testing of interface over implementation best practice is the UI.
+One example of a project reference that does not conform to the testing of interface over implementation best practice is the UI.
 For this reason, you may wish to split UI testing into its own project.